18 June, 2008

 Kamil: When I ventured into Srinagar to

-of poets under its spell.
-But it was Dina Nath Nadim who made it.
+lot of poets under its spell.
+But it was Dina Nath Nadim who made

-He was a genius; his grip on the subject and his diction were enviable.
+it.
+He was a genius; his grip on the subject and his diction were

-The poets at that time tried to go with him but with no success.
-I
+enviable.
+The poets at that time tried to go with him but with no

-too tried to copy Nadim’s diction but failed miserably.
-Then
+success.
+I too tried to copy Nadim’s diction but failed miserably.

 diction died with him.

-something more to express my feeligs; otherwise, ghazal had no future.
+needed something more to express my feeligs; otherwise, ghazal had

-I can afford taking the credit for giving ghazal a new direction in
+no future.
+I can afford taking the credit for giving ghazal a new

 Lalgami: What do you think of the poetry of modernism